Male Pattern Baldness: How To Care And Cure It?

 Minoxidil (Rx)

 It is an FDA-approved drug for male baldness treatment.
-Usually, it comes in lotion form that needs to be daily applied to the baldness-affected areas of the scalp to stimulate the hair follicles.
-Minoxidil (Rogaine) has worked for many men in slowing down hair fall and also a noticeable improvement in hair growth.
+Usually, it comes in lotion form that must be applied daily to the baldness-affected areas of the scalp to stimulate the hair follicles.
+Minoxidil (Rogaine) has worked for many men to slow down hair fall and bring about a noticeable improvement in hair growth.

 It is NOT a preventive medicine that can stop further DTH damage to the hair follicles.

-There are also study reports that suggest when Minoxidil is used in combination with ketoconazole shampoo, and spironolactone, it produces a better result in slowing down the baldness progress and in promoting the growth of new hairs.
+There are also study reports that when Minoxidil is combined with ketoconazole shampoo and spironolactone, it produces a better result in slowing down the baldness progress in promoting the growth of new hairs.

 It must be noted that all these medications work best when they are used at the initial stages of androgenic alopecia.
-These treatments also need to be continued regularly and not a temporary treatment for a few weeks or months.
+These treatments must also be continued regularly, not temporarily, for a few weeks or months.

 Wigs And Hairpieces

-The use of wigs or hairpieces is one of the simplest ways to hide baldness.
-Of course, most men will not prefer to wear a wig or hairpiece as it is less convincing and easily identifiable as false hair.
-It can also result in scars, infections, and abscesses of the scalp in some people.
+Using wigs or hairpieces is one of the simplest ways to hide baldness.
+Of course, most men will prefer to avoid wearing a wig or hairpiece as it is less convincing and easily identifiable as false hair.
+It can also result in scars, infections, and scalp abscesses in some people.

-Some people love to do tattoos and skin-arts to hide the baldness and few others prefer to shave off the entire hair on the scalp and maintain a hairless scalp always.
+Some people love to do tattoos and skin arts to hide baldness; others prefer to shave off the entire hair on the scalp and maintain a hairless scalp.

 Hair Transplantation

 Another popular solution for baldness treatment is hair transplantation.
-Currently, more and more people are opting for hair transplantation as the recently developed advanced techniques are giving good results with these hair re-growth benefits.
+More and more people are opting for hair transplantation as the recently developed advanced techniques are giving good results with these hair re-growth benefits.

-The success rate of the hair transplant is 60% with possibilities of new hair growth in six to nine months after the surgery.
+The success rate of the hair transplant is 60%, with the possibility of new hair growth in six to nine months after the surgery.

-Currently, the most advanced form of this treatment is done by transplanting follicular units (a group of 3 to 5 follicles); those units are surgically implanted in the scalp nearby and large numbers.
-The implants of the tiny grafts are done by creating small incisions on the scalp without deep cut surgery.
+Currently, the most advanced form of this treatment is done by transplanting follicular units (a group of 3 to 5 follicles); those units are surgically implanted in the scalp nearby and in large numbers.
+The implants of the tiny grafts are done by creating small incisions on the scalp without deep-cut surgery.

 Laser Therapies

-Certain pharmaceutical companies have come out with laser therapies that can activate the hair follicles to re-grow the hairs.
-However, the success rate of this treatment is not known and further studies and developments on this method are still needed.
+Certain pharmaceutical companies have developed laser therapies that activate the hair follicles to re-grow the hair.
+However, the success rate of this treatment has yet to be discovered, and further studies and developments on this method are still needed.

 Natural Therapies

-The Ayurvedic stream of herbal medicines (especially from India) has come out with several natural baldness solutions.
-Those treatments are mostly for slowing down the hair fall than the re-growth of hairs on bald areas of the scalp.
-There are also oil-based solutions like coconut oil therapy and castor oil treatments used for hair growth and the prevention of hair fall.
+The Ayurvedic stream of herbal medicines (especially from India) has developed several natural baldness solutions.
+Those treatments are primarily for slowing down the hair fall rather than the re-growth of hairs on bald areas of the scalp.
+Oil-based solutions like coconut oil therapy and castor oil treatments are also used for hair growth and preventing hair fall.

-There are several myths are doing the rounds on baldness.
+There are several myths about baldness.
 Every society in different parts of the globe has one or more false beliefs connected with the male pattern of baldness.

-Many of these myths on baldness are related to one’s virility, intelligence, social class, job, wealth, etc.
+Many of these myths about baldness are related to one’s masculinity, intelligence, social class, job, wealth, etc.

 Here are some of the common myths that do not have scientific evidence to back them.

-• Rigorous intellectual activities, and psychological stress causes baldness
+- Rigorous intellectual activities and psychological stress cause baldness

-Many of these myths do not have any scientific linkage; however, some amount of correlation between them is noticed in some cases.
+Many of these myths do not have any scientific linkage; however, some correlation between them is noticed in some cases.

 Male pattern baldness is a common issue that affects more than half of the men’s population by the age of 50.

-A major cause of male pattern baldness is the miniaturization of hair follicles by androgenic hormones.
-Hereditary factors and individual genes play a very crucial role in the possible happening of baldness in an individual.
+A significant cause of male pattern baldness is the miniaturization of hair follicles by androgenic hormones.
+Hereditary factors and individual genes play a crucial role in the possibility of baldness in an individual.

-Medications do not help in preventing baldness but they can help in slowing the hair fall rate and stimulate the follicles for re-growth of hairs to a certain extent.
+Medications do not help prevent baldness but can help slow the growth rate and stimulate the follicles for the re-growth of hairs to a certain extent.

 Most men do not prefer to have any treatment for baldness and gracefully accept it as an unavoidable physical condition.